One killed in Grand Canyon as warnings of flash floods and thunderstorms across US this weekend

 A 29-year-old woman was killed and others were injured during a flash flood in Grand Canyon National Park, according to the National Park Service.

 Authorities were called on Thursday after two people went missing from a rafting trip after a sudden flood on the Colorado River.
 Rebecca Copeland of Ann Arbor, Michigan was named as the deceased.
 The other individual was found uninjured.
 Five people were evacuated by air early on Friday morning, with one in critical condition.

+Multiple parts of the US were hit with heavy flooding this week with advisories in place for more rain, thunderstorms, and hail throughout the weekend.
+The storms follow a record heatwave across much of the west of the country in late June that is thought to have killed well over 100 people across the Pacific northwest.

-The same system saw parts of Arizona hit by devastating flooding with the city of Flagstaff declaring a state of emergency on Friday as torrents of water flowed down streets, carrying away vehicles.
+Devastating flooding hit the city of Flagstaff, Arizona where a state of emergency was declared on Friday after torrents of water flowed down streets, carrying away vehicles.

-Arizona Governor Doug Ducey also declared a state of emergency on Friday for Coconino County, freeing up $200,000 of state funding to help with the clean up.

-Friday’s flood appears to have been intensified by the lack of vegetation on a nearby mountain following a 2019 wildfire.
+The flooding appears to have been intensified by the lack of vegetation on a nearby mountain following a 2019 wildfire.
+Trees and bushes naturally absorb and store water and prevent soil erosion — without them, run-off from rainstorms is quicker overwhelming riverbeds.

-Western states have been sweltering under record-breaking heat in recent weeks, with Flagstaff hitting 94F (34.4C) on 15 June, breaking a record that has stood since 1974.

-Flash flooding is common in desert areas as the ground cannot absorb heavy rainfall having been baked dry in the heat.
-Water can then rush through canyons creating extremely hazardous conditions.
+In addition, flash flooding is more common in desert areas as the ground cannot absorb heavy rainfall after baking dry in the heat.
+Water can then rush through canyons and gullies creating extremely hazardous conditions.

+The run of extreme weather across the US is being attributed to climate change, particularly the record-breaking heat in recent weeks.
+The temperature in Flagstaff hit 94F (34.4C) on 15 June, breaking a record that has stood since 1974.
+Portland, Oregon endured a record 116F (47C) in late June.

-Elsewhere in the US, Columbia, South Carolina was hit by a fast-moving storm on Friday afternoon temporarily flooding some roads, with authorities warning drivers to exercise caution in low-lying areas.
+Columbia, South Carolina was hit by a fast-moving storm on Friday temporarily flooding some roads, with authorities warning drivers to exercise caution in low-lying areas.

 In Detroit, the I-94 freeway closed for the second time in less than a month due to flooding after heavy rainfall swept across the city on Friday.